 A unit test calls the methods of a class, passing parameters, and verifies that the returned value is what you expect.
 You can write unit tests by hand or generate them automatically.

 The Add New Test dialog box provides two ways to create unit tests:

 Use Unit Test to add to your test project a source file that contains a valid but empty unit test method that you can then code by hand.

 Use Unit Test Wizard to display the Create Unit Tests dialog box, which you use to generate unit tests from methods in your current project.
 You can also display the Create Unit Tests dialog box by right-clicking your source code and clicking Create Unit Tests.
 After you generate unit tests, you still must edit them by hand to prepare them for use.

 ASP.NET unit tests are unit tests that exercise code in an ASP.NET Web application, and are run either in the ASP.NET Development Server or in the IIS process.
-For more information, see Unit Tests for ASP.NET Web Services.
+For more information, see Overview of ASP.NET Unit Tests.

 A generic test is an existing program or test from another source that has been wrapped to function as a test in Visual Studio.